 Feeds into the overall strategy of safeguarding and attendance via CEO and has responsibility for safeguarding training of all staff and governance in Trust.
 The DSA monitors the effectiveness of Trust strategy, policy and procedures.
-The DSA line manages the Attendance Officers and provides supervision in each school.
+The DSA chairs 2 safeguarding forums that are held termly, one for DSLs and one for FSWS and also provides supervision in each school.